 4. My husband’s truck is rusty.

 What I mean is, we don’t have the nicest vehicles on the block.
 They run great, they do the job, and they are paid for.
-Our older sons drive “grandpa cars” that they bought themselves after years of hard work and saving.
+Our older sons drive cars that they bought themselves after years of hard work and saving.
+(2024 UPDATE: Matt’s truck died last October and we have decided not to replace it right now.
+So far, so good!)

 5. When we want a treat at home, we buy it at the store.